Celeborn2BeAlive/beam-ve33-contracts/doc/draft.md

   - `isAutomation` => mapping(address => bool)
     - => `_isAutomation()` check function
     - Called in `distributeAll` and `distribute`

+- Claimer
+  - `IVotingEscrow public ve;`
+    - Used to check if `isApprovedOrOwner`

+- ProxyAdmin

+---

 - VotingIncentives
   - Manage accountability of votes